Mere Paas Paas

 Mere Paas Paas (also spelled Meray Paas Paas) is a Pakistani television series produced by Momina Duraid, written by Samira Fazal, and directed by Misbah Khalid.
-It stars Nadia Jamil, Moammar Rana and Deepak Parwani as leading characters of the series.
-It deals with themes such as single parenting, male-female friendship and the various social and emotional issues regarding the marriage of a young divorcee.
+It stars Nadia Jamil, Moammar Rana and Deepak Parwani in the leading roles.
+The series deals with themes such as single parenting, male-female friendship and the various social and emotional issues regarding the marriage of a young divorcee.

 Plot

 The story revolves around a happily married couple, Emaan and Adil.
 Their happiness remains still until Emaan gets pregnant.
-Adil displeases over it, considering it a hurdle in the way of his ambitions and tries to away from her.
-In her pregnancy period, Emaan who not only faces the physiological and mental changes of being pregnant but also faces her husband's displeasure who gets involved in her colleague, Kiran.
-Facing these hardships, Emaan later gets befriend of Shariq, the next-door neighbour of her who later falls in hopeless love with her, as she is married.
+Adil displeases over it, considering it a hurdle in the way of his ambitions and tries to get away from her.
+Emaan not only faces the physiological changes related to pregnancy but also her husband's displeasure who gets involved with her colleague, Kiran.
+Facing these hardships, Emaan befriends Shariq, a next-door neighbour who later falls hopelessly in love with her.